 Right, let’s do these ready steady go overnight oats, shall we?
 They’re ready steady go because of the colours, in case you haven’t quite worked it out.
 Although frankly, if you haven’t worked that out, you ought to be ashamed.

 to make ready steady go overnight oats, you’ll need:

-- 40g of oats mixed with whatever syn-free yoghurt you like – we’re a big fan of Skyr because you don’t get all the added shite you get with Mullerlight, but all is good
+- 40g of Quaker oats (or store-brand, but we use Quaker) mixed with whatever syn-free yoghurt you like – we’re a big fan of Skyr because you don’t get all the added shite you get with Mullerlight, but all is good

 - one kiwi fruit